Meaningful human control: actionable properties for AI system development

 \subsection{Property 3.
 The relevant humans and AI agents have ability and authority to control the system so that humans can act upon their responsibility}

 Relevant humans should not be considered just mere subjects to be blamed in case something goes wrong, i.e., an ethical or legal scapegoat for situations when the system goes outside the moral ODD.
 They should rather be in a position to act upon their moral responsibility by influencing the AI system throughout its operation, and to bring the system back to the moral ODD if needed (Figure \ref{fig:prop3}).

-For this, they need to have appropriate ability and authority to steer the behavior of the human-AI system, including overruling the AI agent through intervening and correcting behavior, setting new goals, or delegating sub-tasks.
-Furthermore, such actions need to be aligned with the abilities and control authority of the other agents in the system.
+This is only possible when the distribution of roles and control authority between humans and AI (``who is doing what and who is in charge of what'') is consistent with their individual and combined abilities, including reasonable mechanism for overruling the AI agent through intervening and correcting behavior, setting new goals, or delegating sub-tasks.